-Since 2012, 46 U.S. states have acted to implement, study, or introduce legislation to establish state-facilitated retirement savings programs.
-In 2022, at least 17 states have introduced legislation to address the retirement savings gap among private sector workers.
-Additional detailed information about the progress of state legislative initiatives in 2022 and previous years, as well as the implementation status of state-facilitated retirement savings programs, can be found at https://cri.georgetown.edu/states.
+Since 2012, 47 U.S. states have acted to implement, study, or introduce legislation to establish state-facilitated retirement savings programs.
+In 2023, there have been at least 22 states that have introduced legislation to establish new programs, amend existing programs, or form study groups to explore their options.
+Additional detailed information about the progress of state legislative initiatives in 2023 and previous years, as well as the implementation status of state-facilitated retirement savings programs, can be found at https://cri.georgetown.edu/states.

-18 State-Facilitated Retirement Savings Programs (16 states and 2 cities)
+21 State-Facilitated Retirement Savings Programs (19 states and 2 cities)

-As of June 30, 2022, 16 states2 and 2 cities have enacted state-facilitated retirement savings programs3 for private sector workers.
-To date, these programs have adopted one or a combination of four models.
-The predominant model is an auto-IRA program, adopted by 11 states and 2 cities.
+As of June 30, 2023, 19 states and 2 cities have enacted state-facilitated retirement savings programs2 for private sector workers.
+Three new state programs were enacted in 2023 - Minnesota, Missouri, and Nevada.
+Vermont, an existing program state, enacted a new auto-IRA program to replace its MEP, which was never implemented.
+To date, states have adopted one or a combination of four models.
+The predominant model is an auto-IRA program, adopted by 15 states (see footnote 4) and 2 cities.

-Individual Retirement Account (Auto-IRA) Voluntary Open Multiple Employer Plan (MEP) Voluntary Payroll Deduction IRA Voluntary Marketplace
+Ind ividual Retirement Acco (Auto-IRA) ount Voluntary Open Multiple Employer Plan (MEP) Voluntary Payroll Deduction IRA Voluntary Marketplace

-California Maryland Massachusetts New Mexico New Mexico
+California Maryland Vermont Massachusetts New Mexico New Mexico

-Colorado New Jersey Vermont Washington
+Colorado Minnesota Virginia Missouri Washington

-Connecticut New York 4
+Connecticut Nevada Seattle, WA 3

-Delaware New York City 5
+Delaware New Jersey

-Hawaii 6 Oregon
+Hawai'i 4 New York 5

-Illinois Seattle, WA 7
+Illinois New York City 6

-Maine Virginia
+Maine Oregon